SSWConsulting/SSW.Rules.Content/rules/stretch-when-working-on-desk/rule.md

 ---

+What do devs, designers, accountants and managers all have in common: they spend a lot of time at a desk — sometimes up to 8 hours a day!
 Sitting for extended periods can lead to chronic pain and tightness in key areas of the body: the hip flexors, chest, and back.
 These muscle groups become tight and imbalanced, leading to discomfort, poor posture, and potential long-term injuries.

 <!--endintro-->